SuperWing: a comprehensive transonic wing dataset for data-driven aerodynamic design: Technical Validation

-U-Net consists of a symmetric encoder-decoder structure, and operating conditions are concatenated with the latent representation between the encoder and decoder groups.
-Both the encoder and decoder consist of six ResNet groups.
-Each ResNet group includes a residual block for down- or up-sampling that halves or doubles the $i$-direction resolution, followed by a standard residual block.
+\paragraph{U-Net} We employ the U-Net architecture from our previous work on wing flow field prediction \cite{yang_rapid_2025} as the baseline model.
+It consists of a symmetric encoder-decoder structure as shown in Fig. \ref{fig:unet}, and operating conditions are concatenated with the latent representation between the encoder and decoder layers.
+Both the encoder and decoder consist of six ResNet layers.
+Each ResNet layer includes a residual block for down- or up-sampling that halves or doubles the $i$-direction resolution, followed by a standard residual block.
 The number of hidden dimensions are $(16, 32, 32, 64, 64, 128)$ for encoder and reversed for decoder.
 The decoder concludes with a final convolutional layer that reduces the hidden channels.

 \paragraph{Vision Transformer (ViT)}